 When it comes to call quality, both Discord and Zoom are highly capable, but they excel in different scenarios.

-Discord uses the Opust audio codec, which delivers crisp, low-latency voice communication, which is ideal for real-time conversations.
+Discord uses the Opus audio codec and a Rust-based audio backend, which help deliver crisp, low-latency voice communication, ideal for real-time conversations.
 Video calls and streams are also solid, with free users getting 720p streaming and Nitro users accessing up to 1080p or even 4K.

 One of Discord’s standout features is its always-on voice channels.
 Unlike Zoom, where calls must be initiated and accepted, Discord lets you casually drop into a voice channel at any time.
 This is perfect for spontaneous conversations and co-working, if you ask me.